adilkadivala/GSoC-2025/final-report.md

 <h2 align="center"> Project Details </h2>

 The **MyUni** project is *a complete university student and faculty management platform*.
-It is a unified, open-source solution designed to modernize and extend the current MyUoM app for Greek universities.
+It is a unified, centralized solution designed to modernize and extend the current MyUoM app for Greek universities.

 During GSoC 2025, I worked on three repositories, all fully responsive and supporting both light and dark themes: